 “Now you’ve seen,” Vick growled, refusing to turn around, to release the hurt that surrounded her.

 Making another conscious choice, Rachel settled back onto the couch.
 “I’ve got all your CDs.”

 Despite her emotional turmoil, the redhead snorted in wry humor.
 Looking over her shoulder, her face twitched with slight bewilderment.
 “What are you?
 My biggest fan or something?”

 “Or something,” the brunette allowed, smiling softly.
 Patting the couch beside her, her eyebrow quirked in invitation.
 “C’mon, Superstar.
 Sit and talk with an old… friend.”

 Reluctance and eagerness warred with each other as the lanky woman turned.
-Her anger dissolved as it almost always did when faced with that frank gaze and she found herself drawn back to her seat.
+Her anger dissolved as it always did when faced with that frank gaze and she found herself drawn back to her seat.

 Still nervous, Rachel picked up her cup, fiddling with it.
 “I read that article in Rolling Stone last year.”

 Swallowing, the redhead looked away uncomfortably.
 “Yeah?” she asked, her voice full of feigned disinterest.
 “What’d ya think?”
 Silence met her question and Vick’s eyes returned to her guest’s.
 Her heart thudded at the gentle acceptance she found there.